cewing/training.python_web/source/main/outline.rst

 -------------------------

 Protocols are the languages of the Internet.
-They govern how machines speak to one-another.
+They govern how machines speak to one another.
 We will focus on finding both the similarities and differences between protocols.
 Can you use the inherent qualities of each to determine which is appropriate for a given purpose?

 Along the way, we'll build a simple web server.
-Using the HTTP protocol and extending what we learned in the morning about we'll create an HTTP server that allows us to serve files and directories from our own computers.
+Using the HTTP protocol and extending what we learned in the previous session we'll create an HTTP server that allows us to serve files and directories from our own computers.
 By the end of the day, you'll be browsing your filesystem with your own web browser.